anynines/a9s-kubernetes-training/website/docs/kubernetes/70-jobs/50-parallel-jobs.md

     one-off-job-two-completions-pb44m   0/1     ContainerCreating   0          0s
     one-off-job-two-completions-pb44m   0/1     Completed           0          3s

 A close observation also reveals that **the Pods run in sequence**.
-This may be desired if the task requires ordinality and the execution sequence matters to the the task outcome.
+This may be desired if the task requires ordinality and the execution sequence matters to the task outcome.
 However, if there is no ordinality requirement **running the Jobs Pods in sequence is a waste of time**.

 ## Parallel Job Execution

-Luckily Kubernets supports parallel Job execution out of the box.
+Luckily Kubernetes supports parallel Job execution out of the box.
 Changing the Job definition to enable parallelism is as easy as pie by adding a spec attributed `parallelism: 2`.

 Create the Job description in file `70-simple-job-two-completions-parallel.yaml`: